-Among older practitioners I hear much agreement about the nature and significance of current healthcare problems.
-This long predates our Covid crisis which has - simultaneously and paradoxically - obscured our debate while also worsening our underlying problems.
-Our post-Covid world of General Practice looks set for a long, dispirited and turbulent illness.
-This extended essay considers the broader and cultural causes of this particular avoidable tragedy: the dispirited decimation of a previously much-loved and stable profession.
+Clearly we have much agreement about the nature and significance of current healthcare problems.
+This much longer and open letter expands my understanding to what I see as broader and cultural causes of this particular avoidable tragedy: the distressed decimation of a previously much-loved and stable profession.
 In this largely social analysis I avoid blaming any political or professional groups, or how money is distributed - I take the view that all these, too, are manifestations of culture, of Zeitgeist.

-The broad project of understanding the complex terrain and matrix of our human stewardship was expressed earlier in the subtitle of my anthology Industrialised Humanity: Why and how should we care for one another?
+The broad project of understanding the complex terrain and matrix of our human stewardship was expressed earlier in the subtitle of my anthology IndustrialisedHumanity: Why and how should we care for one another?